#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-Finish it all off with compost and mulch.
+Nourish your garden bed with compost and mulch.
+Compost enriches the soil so your garden can grow even better.
 Mulch controls weeds and keeps your soil from drying out.
-Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
+It may help foster stronger and larger plants that bear more fruit and flowers.
 Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+The next time you need "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
-For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Wages Drive Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Plan your landscaping and garden, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding an outdoor rug, a pellet grill, or artificial grass to your patio.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Wages Drive Garden Center, online, or on our mobile app.
 Let's get growing together.

 2525 Piedmont Road Ne